axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 .. |process-module-structure| image:: images/process-module-structure.png

-|ivy| Express also provides an AdHoc process feature.
-When Express is deployed, users can start an AdHoc process from any task.
+|ivy| Express also provides an ad hoc process feature.
+When Express is deployed, users can start an ad hoc process from any task.
-Adhoc allows users to define additional process steps which will be executed before the current task.
+Ad hoc allows users to define additional process steps which will be executed before the current task.